SystemsApproach/ops/provision.rst

 process described in Section 3.1.
-One way to think about this that the task of booting hardware into the "ready" state involves installing and configuring several subsystems that collectively form the cloud substrate.
-It is these subsystems that Terraform interacts with.
+One way to think about this that the task of booting hardware into the "ready" state involves installing and configuring several subsystems that collectively form the cloud platform.
+It is this platform that Terraform interacts with.

 This chapter describes both sides of :numref:`Figure %s <fig-infra>` starting with provisioning physical infrastructure.
 Our approach is to